-Thankfully technology now exists to make inspections faster, more accurate, less expensive and more standardized — allowing better comparison between properties.
+Thankfully technology now exists to make inspections faster, more accurate, and less expensive.
 Satellite imagery or autonomously operated drones can take pictures and videos from angles that no on-the-ground inspector can obtain.
 When combined with sophisticated image analysis the results are demonstrably better than traditional inspections.
 Theorem’s partner, DroneDeploy has built a service that harnesses these capabilities to deliver detailed imagery and comprehensive, highly accurate property reports.

-DroneDeploy’s properties-focused product is a Property Inspection & Facility Management toolset.
+DroneDeploy’s properties-focused product is called Property Inspection & Facility Management.
 It gives managers a better look — literally and figuratively — at the condition of their properties.
 With DroneDeploy you can get a full exterior view of each of your properties with photos, panos, and video.
 Reports provide summary information and the details for each identified problem area.